What Should I do After A Dog Attack?

 6. Speak To a Personal Injury Attorney Who Handles Dog Bite Cases.

 Not all lawyers handle dog attacks.
-The law can be very tricky as your attorney must wade through City, County and State Codes and Laws to determine exactly what dog bite laws apply in Texas.
+The law can be very tricky as your dog attack attorney must wade through City, County, and State Codes and Laws to determine exactly what dog bite laws apply in Texas.
 Before you speak to the dog owner or their insurance representatives, you should seek legal advice from an attorney who understands the “One Free Bite Rule” and the issues surrounding it.
 Your lawyer may need to take statements and research prior bite reports to establish your case.

-Simmons and Fletcher, P.C. handles dog bite cases across the State of Texas.
+Simmons and Fletcher, P.C., handles dog bite cases across the State of Texas.
 Our initial consultation is always free and we handle cases on a contingency fee basis.
 You do not pay us a dime unless we make a recovery for you.
 If you or a loved one has been attacked by a dog, give us a call today.